awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-lifecycle.md

 |  `terminated`  |  The instance has been permanently deleted and cannot be restarted\.  |  Not billed  |

 **Note**
 Rebooting an instance doesn't start a new instance billing period because the instance stays in the `running` state\.
+If you are using Reserved Instances, take note that even if you terminate the instance, you will still be billed until the end of your Reserved Instance contract.

 ## Instance Launch<a name="instance-launch"></a>